pedrofribeiro/embeddedSystems/README.md

 # embeddedSystems
-Some interesting projects on reliable, fail-proofed embedded systems
+Some interesting projects on reliable, fail-proofed, embedded systems